 Managing the control systems

-Ensuring the instruments and devices works properly with full safety measures
+Ensuring the instruments and devices work properly with full safety measures

 Ensuring the quality standards of the working devices

-Basically control engineering was all about the continuous system, but after the technological advancement it interfered in the day to day human activities such as in designing various software such as CFD, AUTOCAD, CAutoDetc had been introduced, which totally changed the era of computerized designing and technology.
+Basically, control engineering was all about the continuous system, but after the technological advancement, it interfered in the day-to-day human activities such as in designing various software such as CFD, AUTOCAD, and CAutoDetc had been introduced, which totally changed the era of computerized designing and technology.